emily-writes-poems/emily-writes-poems-scripts/MONGO_DOCUMENTATION.md

 ### poems-list
 The `poems-list` collection stores all the text, details and statistics for poems.
 Each document is populated by 2 processes: one for the poem and one for poem details.
 Technically, a poem document does not require the details, but missing the details will make the poem page pretty empty.

+Additional optional process to manually select poem(s) to link, such as for related poems.

 #### Populated by processing poem
 * `poem_id` (required): String value to identify the poem.
 * `poem_title` (required): String value for poem title that is displayed on pages of the site.